filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 git push -u origin main
 ```

-But pushing for the frist time will require some preauthorization:
+*Pushing for the frist time may require some preauthorization:

 ![image](https://github.com/user-attachments/assets/55ad39c6-239f-49a6-8f86-7fc768d21b86)

-After successful preauthorization we can continue pushing our changes and if everything as needed we will get response message that pushing code is done
+After successful preauthorization we continue pushing our changes and if everything as it should be, we get response message that pushing code is done:

 ![image](https://github.com/user-attachments/assets/6a6afcb3-618a-4b89-a97c-d57d28a902fc)